 Example 1: A 15-person marketing agency allows contractors to access the content management system.
 Implement MDM enrollment for contractor devices, containerize email and corporate docs with an app-level DLP rule, and require MFA for CMS access.
 Evidence: MDM enrollment logs + conditional access reports.
 Example 2: A small consultancy has staff using laptops from home.
 Require device certificates for VPN and a company-managed anti-malware agent with weekly reporting.
 If a device is lost, use MDM to selectively wipe corporate container and disable user accounts—document the ticket and wipe command as part of audit evidence.

-BYOD Policy Template (Customize for Compliance Framework)
+BYOD Policy Template (Customize for ECC-2:2024)

 Use this skeleton and adapt language for local law and employment contracts: Purpose: state why BYOD exists and tie to ECC – 2-6-3.
 Scope: list users, device types (smartphones, tablets, laptops), and excluded devices.
 Acceptable Use: approved apps/services, prohibition on rooting/jailbreaking.
 Minimum Security Requirements: MDM enrollment, OS version, disk encryption, lock timeout, screen lock, MFA, approved anti-malware, encrypted backups for business data.
 Data Separation & DLP: describe containerization or app-level encryption and restrictions on copy/paste and cloud sync.
 Onboarding/Offboarding: steps to enroll, consent form, and remote wipe/return procedures.
 Incident Reporting: timeframes and contacts.
 Privacy & Legal: what personal data the organization can see and consent language.
 Roles & Responsibilities: IT (enroll/manage), HR (policy enforcement on termination), Users (maintain controls and report incidents).
 Exceptions: documented risk-accepted exceptions with expiration and owner.
 Review Cycle: quarterly/annual review and evidence retention periods.